 - projects funded through Community Development Block Grants.

 Most projects referred to EPA for review meet all federal, state, and local ground water protection standards and are approved without any additional conditions being imposed.
 Occasionally, site- or project-specific concerns for ground water quality protection lead to specific recommendations or additional pollution prevention requirements as a condition of funding.
 In rare cases, federal funding has been denied when the applicant has been either unwilling or unable to modify the project.

 Whenever feasible, EPA coordinates the review of proposed projects with other offices within EPA and with various federal, state, or local agencies that have a responsibility for ground water quality protection.
 Relevant information from these sources is given full consideration in the sole source aquifer review process and helps EPA to understand local hydrogeologic conditions and specific project design concerns.
 Project review coordination also helps ensure that SSA protection measures support or enhance existing ground water protection efforts, rather than duplicate them.

-The following are common issues of concern which may have the potential to impact ground water quality:
+These common issues of concern may impact ground water quality:

 In addition, in facilities that do not have connections to a POTW, garage bay and other floor/shop drains should not be connected to an onsite sewage system.
 Best Management Practices should be utilized to provide an alternative to installing garage bay and other drains, e.g., sloped garage bay and holding tanks.
 For more information on protection measures for onsite sanitary waste treatment and disposal, please contact your State or local health department.